Home / Career Guides / Private Investigator

 Private investigator career path

-According to the Bureau of Labor Statistics projections, the jobs for private investigators are estimated to grow by around 8% over the next decade, which is faster than the national average for all occupations.
+According to the Bureau of Labor Statistics, the number of jobs for PIs is expected to grow by about 8% over the next ten years.
+This growth is faster than the average for all jobs.
+That means there will be more opportunities for people who want to enter this field.

 Private investigator career tips